 Previous Chapter: The Plane

 I can confirm that this is true by positioning myself in the 3D view window to match the camera’s lens, so I can see what it sees.
-To do this, go to the View menu on the bottom bar and choose Camera.
+To do this, go to the View menu on the top bar (or bottom bar — Blender’s interface is always changing) and choose Cameras, then Active Camera.
 You can also hit 0 on the numeric keypad.
-Do not hit 0 on the ordinary keyboard; this will cause all of the objects in the scene to disappear.
-If this happens to you, go to View and choose Show All Layers.

 In any case, now we can see the camera’s view of the plane, and tell that it’s pointed obliquely at where our terrain will show up.
-This view should match up with what you’ve been seeing during all those test renders we’ve been doing.
+This view should match up with the perspective that you’ve been seeing during all those test renders we’ve been doing, though without the terrain — remember, the subdivision/displacement only gets calculated during render.
 You can break out of this view at any time by just panning/rotating around the scene as per normal.

 Positioning the Camera